 ghosting through the morning mist

-as day slips from gray to gold
+as day warms from grey to gold

 my stomach growls

-with a small cafe
+the road answers with a small cafe

-cradling coffee
+cradling coffee at the counter

-I watch him devouring a mountain
+devouring a mountain of hotcakes

 he turns

-nod
+I nod

 fellow travelers